Configuration Options

 As stated, the installation script is primarily concerned with configuring K3s to run as a service.

 If you choose to not use the script, you can run K3s simply by downloading the binary from our release page, placing it on your path, and executing it.
-Or you can install K3s without enabling it as a service:
+This is not particularly useful for permanent installations, but may be useful when performing quick tests that do not merit managing K3s as a system service.

 K3S_KUBECONFIG_MODE="644" k3s server